Spinal Injuries Australia is governed by a Board of Directors who are elected by the members of the organisations. In 2014, our Board Directors are:

 Richard is a management consultant and former Chief Financial Officer of CS Energy Limited, a Queensland Government Owned Corporation and major provider of electricity to the national electricity market.

-He has over 30 years of experience in senior management roles in the energy, mining and resource sectors and has been a director and Chair of the Audit, Risk and Finance Committee of the Spinal Injuries Association of Queensland since 2007.
+He has over 30 years of experience in senior management roles in the energy, mining and resource sectors and has been a director and Chair of the Audit, Risk and Finance Committee of Spinal Injuries Australia since 2007.

 He is a director of the Australian Institute of Management (Qld and NT) and is also Chair of the Audit and Finance Committee of the Institute.
 He holds a Bachelor of Commerce Degree and a Master of Business Administration.
 He has extensive experience in the areas of financial management, corporate governance and Government relations.

-Des was elected to the Association’s Management Committee in 1995, becoming Vice President in 1996 and President from 1999 until early 2007.
+Des was elected to Spinal Injuries Australia’s Board of Directors in 1995, becoming Vice President in 1996 and President from 1999 until early 2007.
 After completing an Associate Diploma Information Technology in 1995, Des has focused on employment services in Central Queensland.
 He was a recipient of the Rotary Paul Harris Fellow Award in 2000.

 Mark has an extensive background in law and is a Principal at Macpherson+Kelley Lawyers where he practices primarily in commercial litigation and commercial advisory work.